BlueBlisteringBarnacle/hello-world2/README.md

 # hello-world2
-This is part of a lesson.
+This is part of an early lesson.

-i really know next to nothing about git.
+i really know next to nothing about git. but i'm learning more.

+that's all folks!

+DONT include this line.